dekoza/mtgpl/docs/_sources/2XM.rst.txt

 :mtgtip:`Sphinx Summoner<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/a/d/ad955c4d-248b-4468-a975-abad97cf84a4.jpg?1599708433|https://scryfall.com/card/2xm/220/sphinx-summoner?utm_source=api>`
    Flying

-   When Sphinx Summoner enters the battlefield, you may search your library for an artifact creature card, reveal it, and put it into your hand.
-If you do, shuffle your library.
+   When Sphinx Summoner enters the battlefield, you may search your library for an artifact creature card, reveal it, put it into your hand. then shuffle.

 :mtgtip:`Swiftblade Vindicator<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/c/2/c2a89a8f-b3a7-4c38-80fb-b5484ddbf8ec.jpg?1599708452|https://scryfall.com/card/2xm/221/swiftblade-vindicator?utm_source=api>`